ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/cell-towers.md

 This dataset is from [OpenCellid](https://www.opencellid.org/) - The world's largest Open Database of Cell Towers.

-As of 2021 it contains more than 40 million records about cell towers (GSM, LTE, UMTS, etc.) around the world with their geographical coordinates and metadata (country code, network, etc).
+As of 2021, it contains more than 40 million records about cell towers (GSM, LTE, UMTS, etc.) around the world with their geographical coordinates and metadata (country code, network, etc).

 OpenCelliD Project is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License, and we redistribute a snapshot of this dataset under the terms of the same license.
-The up to date version of the dataset is available to download after sign in.
+The up-to-date version of the dataset is available to download after sign in.

 ## Get the Dataset {#get-the-dataset}

-Download the snapshot of the dataset from Feb 2021: [https://datasets.clickhouse.tech/cell_towers.csv.xz] (729 MB).
+Download the snapshot of the dataset from February 2021: [https://datasets.clickhouse.tech/cell_towers.csv.xz] (729 MB).

-Optionally validate the integrity:
+Validate the integrity (optional step):
 ```
 md5sum cell_towers.csv.xz
 8cf986f4a0d9f12c6f384a0e9192c908  cell_towers.csv.xz